khaydarian/spla/README.md

 software to fully reverse-engineer the Super Nintendo PPU chips, which are controlled by the CPU and generate the image you see on your TV.

+Current status:

-Current status: Design 80% complete, with some open questions; schematic 80% complete; some PCB layout experiments done.
+* Design stabilized, 80% complete, with some open questions.
+  * Power regulation is wrong and needs rework.
+  * Analog ADC layout needs adjustment to handle 2V peak-to-peak limitations.
+* Schematic 80% complete, pending above design changes and FPGA pinmapping.
+* Early PCB layout experiments in progress.
+* Software: Minimally started.
+* Manufacturing: Not started.

 Design components: